vytch/cutupjs/README.md

 ## Documentation

+### Installation

+Include:

+- css/cutupjs.css
+- js/cutup.js

+into your cutup page so you can start using it.

+### Shortcuts

 cutup.js comes a couple of handy shortcuts:

 - (cmd + click) on the element: set the element to active mode.
 Display the image as a guideline.